Real time accounting offers many benefits for business owners! It is something we implemented at…

-When lending against a business two key questions Banks ask is, who are we lending to and what is their track record?
+When lending against a business two key questions Banks ask is:

 A good track record extends to things like:

-A key focus of Banks when it comes to providing lending against a business, is what actual equity do the owners have in the business?
+A key focus of Banks when lending against a business, is what equity do the owners have in the business?

 That is; who is taking the greater risk – the business owner, or the Bank?

-A low level of equity in the business, in most instances, means there is little room to move if things start to go wrong.
+A low level of equity, in most instances, means there is little room to move if things start to go wrong.

-It is not all that dissimilar to your home, if you have a good amount of equity, you have greater flexibility and more options than would be the case if you only had say 10% equity.
+It is not dissimilar to your home, where if you have a good amount of equity, you would have greater flexibility than if you had only say 10% equity.

-Where the gearing of the business is high – this presents additional risk to the Bank which is why they seek, additional supporting security, or more equity being created via retained earnings, or an injection of additional capital into the business by the owners.
+Where the gearing of the business is high – this presents additional risk to the Bank, which is why they often seek:

-When satisfied with the question of gearing and risk, the next question to be addressed is your track record in terms of revenue growth and profitability.
+When satisfied with the gearing and risk, the next focus is your track record of revenue growth and profitability:

-Most businesses go through different cycles – it is therefore important to explain to Lenders the reasons for changes in growth and earnings.
+Most businesses go through different cycles.
+It is therefore important to explain the reasons for changes in growth and earnings.

 When lending against a business, Banks look for comfort as to the quality of the assets in the balance sheet:

-In small business, profits are often distributed to the owners to support their lifestyle, for example to purchase a home or investment property.
+In small business, owners often distribute profits to support their lifestyle, for example, to purchase a home or an investment property.

-When it comes to lending against a business, Banks focus heavily on the historic and expected performance of the business and the quality of the assets against which they are advancing funds.
+When lending against a business, Banks focus heavily on the historic and expected performance of the business.

 They also consider what the business and assets will be worth if things do not go to plan.

-Having decided that the business meets these key criteria, the next step would be to look at the supporting policies and processes within the business that make it all happen.
-This will be the subject of my next post.
+They will look at the supporting policies and processes within the business that make it all happen.

-If you would like to learn more about lending against a business and what is required, don’t hesitate to give me a call on 0409 409 310
+If you would like to learn more about lending against a business, don’t hesitate to give me a call!